Data connections

 | engine | string | Source type (postgres, snowflake, redshift, …). |

-| configuration | object | Engine-specific connection settings (no secrets returned). |
+| configuration | object | Engine-specific connection settings, with credentials removed — see below. |

 | tags | array | Tags applied to the connection. |